How can mediation help divorcing couples?

 Mediation can offer Oklahoma couples a new, less combative way of achieving a settlement when getting divorced.

-Mediation as a form of alternative dispute resolution has been used for some time for a variety of situations.
+Mediation as a form of alternative dispute resolution has been used for some time for a variety of situations. and you must know about How Does Divorce Mediation Work?
 Today, it offers divorcing couples an alternative to what can become very time-consuming and expensive courtroom settlements.
 Mediation also helps to reduce the level of conflict between a husband and wife during the divorce process.
 For families with children to be concerned about in a divorce, this can be especially important.

 Can mediation work in all divorce situations?